-The file format used by our DRM controller implementation is presented on the right in figure 2.
-As shown, we closely followed the layering architecture.
+The file format used by our DRM controller implementation is presented on the right in figure 3.
+As shown, we closely followed the layering architecture, except for an additional layer at the top representing the magic number of the DRM protected file.
 The magic number gives the file format an unique MIME type identifier allowing the kernel module to quickly identify a DRM protected file and to ignore non-DRM protected files, and as far as we are aware, the number we have chosen is not being used by any other MIME type.